Iamdavidonuh/sim_functions_for_ahnlich/README.md

         cos(0) = A.B / ||A||.||B||
     ```

+An Implementation for most similar items would be a MinHeap, The smaller the distance between two points, denotes higher similarity

 # Euclidean similarity

  d(p,q)= sqrt { (p-q)^2 }
 Euclidean distance is the square root of the sum of squared differences between corresponding
 elements of the two vectors.